wnmnd/MRI-alzheimer-classification/README.md

 - **Interactive UI:** A simple and intuitive web app built with Streamlit for effortless usage.
 - **Real-World Impact:** Demonstrates the potential of machine learning in healthcare by aiding in early detection of Alzheimer's disease.

+## Classification Categories
+The app classifies MRI scans into the following stages of Alzheimer's disease:
+1. **Mild Demented:** Noticeable cognitive impairment, impacting daily life and decision-making.
+2. **Moderate Demented:** Significant cognitive impairment, requiring assistance with daily tasks.
+3. **Non Demented:** Normal brain function without signs of dementia.
+4. **Very Mild Demented:** Early signs of cognitive decline, minimal impact on daily activities.

+Simply upload an MRI scan, and the model will provide its prediction.

 ## Technology Stack
 - **Frameworks:** TensorFlow, Streamlit
 - **Model Architecture:** DenseNet121